 “Entrepreneurs can no longer sit on the sidelines and let government and the nonprofit sector address the biggest problems we face.
 The 300 entrepreneurs who came together for the inaugural EIS are focused not on talk, but on action.
 This event, which will occur annually, is the start of a new movement to align profit with purpose,” – Trevor Neilson, Co-founder and CEO i(x) Investments

-Neilson, the Co-founder and Chairman of the Climate Emergency Fund, is the largest funder of Extinction Rebellion, an international movement that uses non-violent civil disobedience in an attempt to halt mass extinction and minimize the risk of social collapse.
+Neilson, is the Co-founder and Chairman of the Climate Emergency Fund, the largest funder of Extinction Rebellion, an international movement that uses non-violent civil disobedience in an attempt to halt mass extinction and minimize the risk of social collapse.

 Created and supported by leaders in our community, Climate Emergency Fund is where the fight against climate change begins:

 “CEF was created to support the individual activists and organizations working to wake up the public to the threat of climate change and demand action from our leaders.
 CEF’s founders have been inspired by groups like Extinction Rebellion, which recently staged major protests in central London pushing the UK parliament to declare a climate emergency.
 Only by changing the dialogue and declaring an emergency will we be able to reach policy solutions that work.